-Add length to any skirt using this simple technique.
-This is an easy sew technique for the beginner sewer, no sewing machine needed.
+Add length to any dress or skirt with lace!
+An easy sewing technique for the beginner sewer.
+No Sewing Machine needed.

-The only problem was that it was just a little too short.
-Oh, how I hate my ugly knees
+The only problem is that it was a little too short for me to be comfortable.
+Oh, I hate my ugly knees!

 Before I stitched the trim onto the hem of the dress I Pinned it in place because I wanted to make sure it would look alright and match.

-I didn’t want the stitching to show on outside of the dress so I opted for hand stitching and took extra care to only stitch on the inside layer of the hem and not go all the way through.
+I don’t want the stitching to show on outside of the dress.
+That means hand stitching.
+I took extra care to only stitch on the inside layer of the hem and not go all the way through.

-I told a couple of people about my alteration and they all said they never would have guess and it looked like it should have been bought that way!
+I told a couple of people about my alteration and they all said they never would have guessed.
+It looked like it should have been bought that way!
 That is exactly what I was going for.

-But I did get this great picture of my team and you can see my dress.
-I have to say that my absolutely most favorite part of my outfit was my hot pink heels.
+I did get this great picture of my team and you can see my dress.
+I have to say that my absolute most favorite part of my outfit was my hot pink heels.
 I love them!

 Will this easy alteration help you make your dress longer?
 Share and leave a comment below!

 Follow me on Pinterest and you can see all the DIY projects I’m pinning!